 While hypothyroidism is rare in cats, the condition can cause numerous symptoms, including significant weight gain.
-Here, our the Pacific Northwest vets list some causes of hypothyroidism in cats and symptoms your kitty may have an underactive thyroid.
+Here, our Everett vets list some causes of hypothyroidism in cats and symptoms your kitty may have an underactive thyroid.

 Hypothyroidism vs. Hyperthyroidism in Cats